Adrian Monck

-Adrian Monck is the Managing Director, Head of Public And Social Engagement at the World Economic Forum and a former British journalism professor and writer on the media and current affairs.
+Adrian Monck is a British former journalism professor, writer on media and current affairs, and business executive.
+He served as Managing Director and Head of Public and Social Engagement at the World Economic Forum from 2009 to 2023.

 Education

 Adrian Monck graduated from Exeter College, Oxford in 1988 with an honours degree in Modern History.
 At Oxford he was JCR President and edited Cherwell.
 In 2000 he was awarded an MBA from London Business School.

 Television journalism

 Monck went on to be a TV journalist with CBS News (1988–92), ITV News (1992–1996), five news (1996–2004) and Sky News (2005).
 His work on the Dunblane massacre and in Bosnia received awards from Britain's Royal Television Society, and on aid to Rwanda won the special report gold medal, and overall festival prize at the 1995 New York Festivals.

 He launched and was Deputy and Managing Editor of ITN's service for Britain's fifth terrestrial network, Channel 5.
 The service, fronted by Kirsty Young, won awards for its new informal style of news presentation and reporting which were quickly copied by rivals.